edgeguide/expect/README.md

 {
-  wereMet(): Boolean, // Returns true if the input object was validated correctly errors(): Object,   // Returns errors for each property in the input object getParsed(): Object // Returns a subset of the input, containing parts that were specified in the schema }
+  wereMet(): Boolean, // Returns true if the input object was validated correctly errors(): Object,   // Returns errors for each property in the input object getParsed(): Object // Returns a validated subset of the input }
 ```